icy/git_xy/README.md

 ### Meta-repository

 * https://github.com/esrlabs/josh: Acting likes `nginx`-reverse proxy,
-  `josh` combines the advantages of a monorepo with those of multirepo setups by leveraging a blazingly-fast, incremental, and reversible implementation of git history filtering.
+  `josh` "combines the advantages of a monorepo with those of multirepo setups by leveraging a blazingly-fast, incremental, and reversible implementation of git history filtering".
 Discussing on HN: https://news.ycombinator.com/item?id=27844363
 * https://github.com/zephyrproject-rtos/west:
   This tool is origined from Zephyr-RTOS project, and inspired by google repo tool and `git submodule`.
+  "West lets you manage multiple Git repositories under a single directory using a single file, called the west manifest file, or manifest for short."
   By default, it uses Zephyr's manifest file (https://github.com/zephyrproject-rtos/zephyr/blob/master/west.yml) but it doesn't really care much, that means the tool can be used by other project too.
   I've found this tool on July 2nd 2021.
 I'll get back with some reviews.